frankhan12345/iDO-Lab-Server-Guide/Quick Guide.md

 1. Open the terminal.
 Type `ssh <username>@202.121.180.27 -p 996` in the terminal and press Enter button to login.
 For instance, `ssh abc@202.121.180.27 -p 996` (note: do not type "<" and ">" in the terminal.
 If you type the wrong characters, press C key while holding down the Ctrl key to abort.)
 2. Type the password and press Enter.
 For the first time you login, please type the default password: `123`.
 (Note: since it is a password, you will not see what you type.)
-3. For the first time you login, please change the default password using the command `passwd`.
+3. For the first time you login, please **change the default password** using the command `passwd`.
 The terminal will ask for the current password.
 Type `123`.
 Then, the terminal will ask for the new password.
 Type your new password to replace the old one.
+This is very important because your weak password will expose the whole Linux server to danger.

 To logout, type `exit`.